 February 28, 2020:

-Today in Teesside, UK, OGCI Climate Investments – the $1B+ investment fund of The Oil and Gas Climate Initiative – will announce the formation of a consortium of OGCI members – BP, Eni, Equinor, Shell and Total, with BP as operator – to accelerate the development of the Net Zero Teesside project, previously known as the Clean Gas Project.
+Today in Teesside, UK, OGCI Climate Investments – the $1B+ investment fund of The Oil and Gas Climate Initiative – will announce the formation of a consortium of OGCI members – BP, Eni, Equinor, Shell and Total Energies, with BP as operator – to accelerate the development of the Net Zero Teesside project, previously known as the Clean Gas Project.

 The partners bring global experience of carbon capture, utilisation and storage technology and are committed to working closely with the UK government and local stakeholders, including the Tees Valley Mayor and Combined Authority, to develop the Net Zero Teesside project to deliver the UK’s first zero carbon cluster.
 With the right government support the project has an ambitious yet achievable potential start-up date of the mid-2020s.